Last Updated on 5 days by Tim

 How to prepare the dough for bread rolls

-I like to use a poolish to give my bread rolls a little more flavor.
+I like to use a pre-ferment (poolish) to give my bread rolls a little more flavor.
 It doesn’t help much with freshness as bread rolls are so small.
 Eaten fresh they taste the best.
 If you have any leftovers, freeze them.

-It’s important that you knead the dough until it is smooth and less sticky.
+It’s important that you knead the dough until it is smooth and elastic.
 Otherwise, the dough won’t have enough strength to hold its shape and rise properly.
+You need to be able to pull it apart thinly without it tearing.

 How to rise and proof your dough

 You will have to let your dough rise two times.
 The first time you are looking for it to double in size.
-After that, you can deflate your dough, divide it, and form it into smooth dough balls.
+After that, you can divide the dough and form it into smooth dough balls.

 The smoother the dough balls, the better they will look at the end!
 You can achieve smooth dough balls by rotating the dough under the palm of your hand.

-Let the bread rolls proof until they have doubled in size again, 20-30 minutes, in a warm spot.
-Always cover them with a wet paper towel, to prevent the surface from drying out.
+Let the bread rolls proof in a warm spot until they have puffed up, about 30 minutes.
+Always cover them with a wet towel or plastic wrap to prevent the surface from drying out.

 Just before baking, score your bread rolls deeply with a serrated bread knife by cutting across a diagonal line.
 Spray the surface with water before putting them into the oven.

-The bread rolls are baked at 230 °C (450 °F).
+The bread rolls are baked at 250 °C (480 °F).
 You will need a lot of steam to get them to expand properly.
-Therefore, for the first 10 minutes of baking, open the oven door every two minutes and spray the surface of the bread rolls with water.
+Therefore, for the first 10 minutes of baking, open the oven door after 2 and 4 minutes and spray the surface of the bread rolls with water.
 This will make them super fluffy and give you a good crust in the end.

 The last 15 minutes of baking are for crisping the bread rolls and to get some color on the crust.
-Just pull them out when you feel they are ready.
+The temperature is therefore lowered to 210 °C (410 °F).
+Just pull the bread rolls out of the oven when their crust color looks appetizing to you.

 Once they are out of the oven, lightly spray them with water.
 This will give them a nice sheen.
 Let them cool down for at least 20 minutes before cutting them open.
 Bread rolls are perfect when they’re still a little warm on the inside.